How to prevent and prepare for the worst

 Brad Madix: FOH for Rush, Florence and the Machine and more

 There has to be redundant (or complimentary) inputs from every input you think of as critical to the mix.
-For example: two mics on the snare top & bottom is a great idea.
+For example, two mics on the snare top & bottom is a great idea.
 Kick mics in and out, so you can combine the sounds for a more complete kick sound AND you at least have one if the other fails.
-Finally, EVERY input list should have a backup handheld wireless on a stand (assuming you’re using wireless) AND a spare handheld ON A WIRED because wireless systems also fail.
+Finally, EVERY input list should have backup handheld wireless on a stand (assuming you’re using wireless) AND a spare handheld ON A WIRED because wireless systems also fail.